-Leaving the womb can be stressful for newborns, so the Tranquilo Soothing Mat strives to ease the transition into the greater world.
-This product is a portable, vibrating mat meant to soothe your baby in her crib, car seat, and even in your lap.
+Tranquilo Soothing Mat strives to ease the first few weeks of a baby’s life via a portable, vibrating mat meant to soothe your baby in her crib, car seat, and even in your lap.

-For maximum impact, the Tranquilo mat is designed for babies younger than four months.
-However, older children can still benefit from the mat when learning to sleep in a new crib or when away from home.
+The Tranquilo Mat is meant for babies younger than four months.
+However, older children can still benefit from the mat when they are learning to sleep in a new crib or when away from home.

 According to the website, this mat is battery operated and can last up to 60 hours.
-But, can it really be used anywhere and will it succeed in soothing fussy babies?
+But, can the Tranquilo Mat really be used anywhere, and will it succeed in soothing fussy babies?
 Let’s look at the facts to find out, starting with how to mat claims to calm them.

 Is the Tranquilo Mat Safe for Young Infants?

-According to the company website, the Tranquilo Soothing Mat was tested by a third-party laboratory in the USA and is designed to exceed all CPSIA testing and standards.
-The mat is also manufactured with phthalate-free, BPA-free, and lead-free materials and is completely waterproof.
+According to the company website, the Tranquilo Mat is manufactured with phthalate-free, BPA-free, and lead-free materials and is entirely waterproof.
+It was thoroughly tested by a third-party laboratory in the USA and is designed to exceed all CPSIA testing and standards.

-It’s important to note that the company states the mat isn’t designed for overnight sleeping because it adds extra bulk to cribs that can potentially lead to SIDS (sudden infant death syndrome).
-Instead, the website recommends that parents monitor their babies while they are on the mat.
-The site also suggests that preemies should wait a few weeks before using the mat.
+We want to note that the mat isn’t designed for overnight sleeping because it adds extra bulk to cribs that can potentially lead to SIDS (sudden infant death syndrome).

-Another concern addressed on the company website is the noise generated from the Tranquilo mat.
-The company contends that the mat produces white noise that’s no louder than 65 decibels, while the sounds in the womb average 80-90 decibels, which Sharecare.com can confirm.
+Another potential concern is the noise generated from the Tranquilo Mat.
+The company contends that the mat produces white noise that’s no louder than 65 decibels, while the sounds in the womb average 80 to 90 decibels.

 How Much Does the Tranquilo Mat Cost?

-To initiate a return, you need to contact the company directly if you want to initiate a return for a return authorization form.
+You need to contact the company directly if you want to initiate a return for a return authorization form.

 Each of these products is designed to mimic the conditions of the womb in some way, either by muffling outside noise or making the baby feel secure.

-While we didn’t try this product out for ourselves, our research on the previously mentioned parenting websites has led us to believe that the Tranquilo Mat might be a good option for getting infants to sleep better, because it safely mimics some conditions of the womb.
+Our research on the previously mentioned parenting websites has led us to believe that the Tranquilo Mat might be a good option for getting infants to sleep better because it safely mimics some conditions of the womb.